8ctopus/apache-php-fpm-alpine/README.md

 The source code is located inside the `html` directory.

-## set website domain name
+## set domain name

-To set the domain name to www.test.com, edit the environment variable in the docker-compose file
+To set the domain name to www.test.com, edit the environment variable in the `docker-compose.yml` file

     environment:
       - DOMAIN=www.test.com